-Specialty Care – Sickle Cell Disease Community-Based Support Program
+Specialty Care – Sickle Cell Disease Community-Based Services and Support Program

-Populations Served: CareStar serves individuals living with beta thalassemia (Cooley’s Anemia), cystic fibrosis, hemophilia, sickle cell disease (SCD), spina bifida and neuromuscular and orthopedic conditions.
+Populations Served: CareStar serves individuals living with sickle cell disease (SCD).

 Location: CareStar has been awarded two (2) regions of Pennsylvania serving the Northwest and the Southeast regions of the State.
 These two (2) regions are made up of 27 counties throughout the State, including the cities of Erie and Philadelphia.

 Application Process: Individuals looking to apply for the SCD Community-Based Support Program can either be self-referred, if over the age of 18, or be referred from an establishment.
 A referral form must be completed and sent to SCPA@carestar.com.
 The Program Supervisor will then review the form and reach out to the individual to complete an eligibility assessment.
 Once accepted into the SCD Program, a community health worker (CHW) will be assigned to the individual.
 The CHW will contact the individual and create a unified care plan with tasks and steps to complete each goal created.
 The CHW will then partner with the individual on attending appointments, creating roadmaps to self-sufficiency, family interaction, medical care navigation, and mental health support.